Frequently Asked Questions

 When you are making a significant purchase, you want to talk to a real person and get your questions answered, right?
-I'm here, and I'm always willing to answer your questions.
-I take each customer's loan very personally, as though I were financing my own home.
-You can always reach my assistant or myself—and if you do have to leave a message, we will always return your call immediately.
+We are here, and always willing to answer your questions.
+We tale each customer's loan very personally, as though we were financing our own home.
+You can always reach one of us, and if you do have to leave a message, we will always return your call immediately.
 Some lenders leave their customers guessing about the status of their loan, but we understand just how stressful buying a new home (or even refinancing) can be and we will do everything in our power to ensure that you feel informed and in control of the process, every step along the way.

 We work with numerous lenders to get you a loan with the best possible rate.
 We shop for you to find the best rate for the kind of loan that fits your needs.
 And if you have had difficulties obtaining a loan elsewhere, we can assist you with a program to improve your credit profile so that we can do that loan for you.

 When you go to a bank, you are dealing with one lender, but if they say "no," you must start the process again with a different bank.
 You can continue to do this and hope that you find the loan you are looking for and the rate you want.
 However, there are hundreds of lenders throughout the country, and not all of them are banks or names that you would recognize.
 The advantage with us is that we do the shopping for you.
 You apply one time, and we find the lender to match your particular needs.
 And—especially important—your credit report is only pulled one time.